Prameya14/FarmGenie/README.md

 -	**Exploratory Data Analysis –** Pandas, NumPy, Plotly and Matplotlib are used for performing EDA on the Dataset.

--	**AI Algorithm and Model –** LightGBM Model is used to train the AI Model
+-	**AI Algorithm and Model –** LightGBM Model is used to train the AI Model.
+The Disease Prediction System is trained on the ResNet9 Convolutional Neural Network.

 -	**Web App –** Flask is used as the Backend to serve the results and TailwindCSS is used to design the Web Page.